Icon of program: OS X Lion

 by Anonymous

-need to download a universal usb boot sofware if you want to boot from your pen drive. or if you want to boot from dvd then dont extrated More
+yesa. need to download a universal usb boot sofware if you want to boot from your pen drive. or if you want to boot from dvd then dont extrated the downloaded file only an image file or raw file will be burn in a dvd...then insert and boot..........ok ..if you have any more queries then mail me rohit.manna23@rediffmail.com

 by Anonymous

-i dont know how to open the files which i downloaded from the above link.i have extracted the ddm files but after that idont know wha More
+Mac lion . i dont know how to open the files which i downloaded from the above link.i have extracted the ddm files but after that idont know what to do Cons: dont know how to open

 Laws concerning the use of this software vary from country to country.
 We do not encourage or condone the use of this program if it is in violation of these laws.